 USDA offers a comprehensive portfolio of disaster assistance programs.?
-On farmers.gov, the Disaster Assistance Discovery Tool, Disaster Assistance fact sheet, and Farm Loan Discovery Tool can help producers and landowners determine all program or loan options available for disaster recovery assistance.
-For details, producers should contact their Local USDA Service Center.
+On farmers.gov, the Disaster Assistance Discovery Tool, Disaster Assistance-at-a-Glance fact sheet, and Farm Loan Discovery Tool can help producers and landowners determine all program or loan options available for disaster recovery assistance.
+For details, producers should contact their local USDA Service Center.